 Please read each of the sections below carefully.
 They provide important information about your Operation Wallacea expedition in Guyana.
 Should you require further assistance please do not hesitate to contact your nearest Operation Wallacea office.

-You need to land at Georgetown Airport (GEO) on Monday afternoon before your expedition starts the next day, your expedition starts and Iwokrama River Lodge and Research Centre on a Tuesday at 1600hrs.
+You need to land at Georgetown Airport (GEO) or Ogle Airport (OGL) on the Monday before your expedition starts, ideally by 22:00.
+The 2022 expeditions start in Warapoka on a Tuesday at 1600hrs.

-You need to depart from Georgetown Airport (GEO) on the Tuesday, your expedition ends on Monday at 0800hrs.
+You need to depart from Georgetown Airport (GEO) or Ogle Airport (OGL) on or after the Tuesday your expedition ends.
+All expeditions end Monday morning at 08:00 in Warapoka, with a subsequent 6-8 journey back to Georgetown.

-When you arrive at Georgetown Airport you will met by an Opwall representative and transferred to the hotel to stay overnight.
-The next day (Tuesday) you will be transferred to the Iwokrama Research Centre to begin your expedition, this journey takes approximately 8 hours.
-On the Monday at the end of your expedition you will be transferred from Surama village to Georgetown, stay overnight at the hotel, and then be transferred to Georgetown Airport the next day for your homeward flight.
+When you arrive at Georgetown or Ogle Airport you will met by an Opwall representative and transferred to the hotel to stay overnight.
+The next day (Tuesday) you will be transferred to Warapoka to begin your expedition, this journey takes approximately 6-8 hours.
+On the Monday at the end of your expedition you will be transferred to Georgetown, stay overnight at the hotel, and then be transferred to Georgetown or Ogle Airport the next day for your homeward flight.

 The internal travel package will be arranged once we have the details of your international flights.